HermanRas/PHP_GOSSIP_NODE/README.md

 ![Gossip Protocol](https://raw.githubusercontent.com/HermanRas/PHP_GOSSIP_NODE/master/img/GossipProtocol.png)
 The protocol has no single point of failure like Centralized networks and removes the data overheads caused by a Fully connected network by only fetching missing data based on a shared ledger.

+- A node in the network randomly selects a peer with which it will exchange some information.
+- A data exchange process happens between these peers.
+Each node processes the data it received.
+- These steps are periodically repeated by the nodes in the network as a way to disseminate information.

 "PHP GOSSIP NODE" Based on [Gossip_protocol](https://en.wikipedia.org/wiki/Gossip_protocol) and [Eventual_consistency](https://en.wikipedia.org/wiki/Eventual_consistency) of data.